PeepTheMoon/career-track-notes/Interview-Tips/chris-ling-oct-16.md

 - create an app that displays image data from an API in a responsive format.

 Tip:
-Build muscle memory in practicing deploying "hello world" apps and kow a few siple visualization libraries (chart.js or victory) and quality-of-life libraries (Lodash).
+Build muscle memory in practicing deploying "hello world" apps and kow a few siple visualization libraries (chart.js or victory) and quality-of-life libraries (Lodash) [example flattening arrays, math.min or math.max, .sort  I.e. know how to use methods baked into the code as well as write these type of functions yourself.].

+Recruiters are usually looking for mid-senior level positions and aren't reliable for first jobs.
+Better to increase your network.
+The foundation of your network is super important and you will need to rely on those relationships.